UCF/UCF-FAQ-CPT/README.md

 ## Changelog ##

+### 1.1.3 ###
+Enhancements:
+* Appended plugin version number to enqueued stylesheet to ensure cache-busting between releases
+* Reduced font size of FAQ questions to match Athena Framework font sizing at mobile

+Bug fixes:
+* Fixed issue with FAQ sort order values not working as expected

 ### 1.1.2 ###
 Enhancements:
 * Moved collapse classes/attrs up to the FAQ's parent `<a>` tag to prevent issues with misclicks opening the single FAQ post instead of toggling the accordion